FelixW01/react-typescript-notes/README.md

-# Typescript & React Notes
+# To-do list app(Typescript & React)

 ## App Repo
 https://github.com/FelixW01/react-typescript-notes

 ## Description
-Notes on the journey of learning Typescript with React.
+A simple to-do list app created mainly with Typescript and React.
+This project was created mainly for the sole purpose of deeper understanding how Typescript works with React.

 ## Table of Contents
 - [Installation](#installation)